Heegiiny/memory-mcp/docs/SIMULATED_BRAIN.md

 - Leverage embeddings for implicit semantic proximity (`search_memories`) and the `memory_relationships` table for explicit edges (`supports`, `contradicts`, etc.).
 - When a salient memory is retrieved, proactively load its neighbors (`get_memories` by relationship) so recall feels like "that reminds me..." moments.
 - Future work: log memories recalled together in the same run and automatically form/strengthen links (neurons that fire together wire together).
-- Model recall as a two-stage process:
+- Model recall as a two-stage process (now implemented in `prompts/memory-recall.txt` v1.3):
-  1. **Seed selection.** Run semantic search, then weight candidates by `currentPriority` to form the initial activation list.
+  1. **Seed selection.** Run semantic search, then weight candidates by `currentPriority` and memory type to form the initial activation list.
+Activation formula: `semanticScore × (1.0 + typeBoost) × priorityMultiplier` where type boosts are: self=+0.5, belief=+0.2, pattern=+0.2, episodic/semantic=0.0.
-  2. **Spreading activation.** Propagate a portion of each seed’s activation along relationships (respecting weights and hop budgets) and include highly activated neighbors in synthesis.
-This is how identity-biased recall persistently drags self/belief content into answers.
+  2. **Spreading activation.** Propagate activation along relationship edges (1 hop with 0.6 decay) to bring in identity-relevant neighbors.
+Include activated neighbors in synthesis based on final activation score.
+This is how identity-biased recall persistently drags self/belief content into answers even when they don't score highest semantically.
+  3. **Merged synthesis.** Combine semantically matched memories with relationally activated memories, ensuring core beliefs and identity shape the answer while maintaining semantic relevance.

 ### Consolidation & Abstraction